-&lt;sup>2 Non-distributable reserve funds of DKK 1,683 million in Totalkredit A/S and DKK 3,275 million in Nykredit Realkredit A/S.
+2 A non-distributable reserve fund in Totalkredit A/S and Nykredit Realkredit A/S.

-&lt;sup>3 Additional Tier 1 (AT1) capital is perpetual, and payment of principal and interest is discretionary.
+3 Additional Tier 1 (AT1) capital is perpetual, and payment of principal and interest is discretionary.
 For accounting purposes, the AT1 capital is consequently treated as equity.
 On 15 October 2020, Nykredit issued new AT1 capital of nominally EUR 500 million which carries an interest of 4.125% up to 15 October 2026.
 The loan is perpetual with an early redemption option from April 2026.
 The loan will be written down if the Common Equity Tier 1 (CET1) capital of Nykredit Realkredit A/S, the Nykredit Realkredit Group or the Nykredit Group falls below 7.125%.